Benjamin-Elon/Nhome_and_Geoforming_scripts/README.md

 Design is converging on a solution.

 Click.
 Heck yeah.
 Found it.

 GeoForming.

 Good.
 Maybe good enough.

 Corrugated geoForming.

 Ok.
-That was pretty strong.
+That was surprisingly strong in all the right ways.
 Good enough.

 Dendritic geoForming.